Finding the right condom for safe, pleasurable butt sex is trickier than you might think. Luckily for you, we found the 3 best condoms for anal!

 The one thing you definitely want to avoid is oil-based lubes.
 Why?
 Well, oil-based lubes aren’t good for condoms of any type and can cause them to degrade and split.

 Last but not least, you need a condom that fits you right!
+The same way you need to stretch properly before doing anal.

 That means not so tight that it’s difficult to roll on, or uncomfortable when it’s in place… but not so loose that it moves when in use.